tomaszFijalkowski/2d-terrain-generator/readme.md

 ## About the project

 Unity WebGL application that gives you a set of parameters to create your own islands.
-The terrain is generated based on Perlin Noise and various modifications to it.
+The terrain is generated based on Perlin Noise and various modifications made to it.

 ## How to run